Photon Cloud provides you with global connectivity to allow low latency gaming all around the world.

 - different ping values for the same region on different devices (or different retries on the same device) connected to the same network.

-For instance, in the case of "us" and "usw" (or "ru" and "rue"), you could either make use the whitelist online to select the ones you want and drop the others or connect to an explicit region.
+For instance, in the case of "us" and "usw" (or "ru" and "rue"), you could either make use of the online regions whitelist to select the ones you want and drop the others or connect to an explicit region.

 Photon Cloud has servers in several regions, distributed across multiple hosting centers over the world.